Pepsi: Marketing

 Pepsi marketing has also been marred in controversy.
 In 1989, Pepsi commissioned a $5 million marketing campaign to coincide with the release of Madonna's song "Like a Prayer", but was cancelled following strong backlash regarding the religious themes in the song's music video.
 In 1992, the Pepsi Number Fever marketing campaign in the Philippines accidentally distributed 800,000 winning bottle caps for a 1 million peso grand prize, leading to riots and the deaths of five people.

 In 1996, PepsiCo launched the highly successful Pepsi Stuff marketing strategy.
 "Project Blue" was launched in several international markets outside the United States in April.
 The launch included extravagant publicity stunts, such as a Concorde airplane painted in blue colors (which was owned by Air France) and a banner on the Mir space station.
 The Project Blue design was first tested in the United States in June 1997, and was released that December in preparation for Pepsi's 100th anniversary.
 It was at this point, the logo began to be referred to as the Pepsi Globe.

-From 1986 to 1991, the wordmark in the Pepsi logo was typeset in Handel Gothic.
+From 1986 to 2003, the Pepsi wordmark was typeset in a custom treatment of Handel Gothic.
 This logo was also used for Pepsi Throwback until 2014.
 In October 2008, Pepsi announced that it would redesign its logo and re-brand many of its products by early 2009.
 In 2009, Pepsi, Diet Pepsi, and Pepsi Max began using all lower-case fonts for name brands.
 The brand's blue and red globe trademark became a series of "smiles," with the central white band initially arcing at different angles depending on the product.
 In March 2023, Pepsi unveiled a new logo expected to launch in North America in late-2023, and internationally in 2024 (including 2025 in Colombia).
 The logo is a modernization of the "vintage" Pepsi logo; accompanying branding elements will also shift from blue to black as their primary color.